Your baby, your body, your partner and the prenatal visit, plus tips for the 31st week of pregnancy.

 As fetal growth begins to slow down, abdominal growth takes off.
 It is about the 31st week of gestation that many people start asking pregnant women when they are due.
 This will continue until the baby is born.
 The uterus now extends more than four inches above the belly button.
 Internal organs are moving about to make room for the growing fetus.
 This can cause aches, pains, and difficulty with digestion, and constipation.
 Frequent urination is also a problem as more and more pressure is placed on the bladder.

 At the prenatal visit

 Women pregnant with multiples will likely be attending prenatal appointments every week at this point.
 It is common for multiples to be born between the 36th and 38th week.

-Much of the pressure of daily household chores, driving, and simply listening will be on the top of dad’s to-do list.
+Much of the pressure of daily household chores, driving, and simply listening will be on the top of the to-do list.
 Pregnant women may expect the great feelings of the second trimester to extend until the end of the pregnancy, but they are now realizing that is not the case, and are likely starting to feel achy, exhausted, and possibly cranky.
-Dad needs to listen and not judge when it comes to a partner’s complaints about being pregnant.
+It is important to listen and not judge when it comes to a partner’s complaints about being pregnant.
 Try to support her emotionally as well as physically and let her know what a good job she is doing.

 Tips for this week

 As the bones develop and grow stronger, calcium needs to increase.
 You need to make sure you are taking a prenatal vitamin every day and consuming adequate amounts of calcium.
 Milk and cheese are great sources of calcium that fit perfectly into a healthy pregnancy diet.
 If you are a vegetarian, alternate sources of calcium can be found in fortified foods like cereals and grains.

 Women pregnant with multiples need to choose a pediatrician around week 31.
 Multiples are born early in most cases, so these women have less time to choose than those pregnant with only one fetus.